ovidiuvio/www.vsdebug.pro/pages/tutorials/dumpsharpbytes.md

 ##### Save a c# array to disk

-This article shows how to dump a C# byte array to a file, while debugging the program and without writing any code to save the data.
+This article is using [dumpmem](/pages/docs/dumpmem.html) command to save a C# byte array to a file, while debugging the program and without writing any code to save the data.

 <div class="code-box">
 >{: .code-header}